On this day in 1981, MTV premiered on cable television.

 “That Was Then, This Is Now” became the band's new single and a video for it was filmed at the Great Arena in Jackson, New Jersey on July 25.
 The video received heavy airplay on MTV, making the song a Billboard Top 20 hit in the summer of 1986.

-After the initial success of the "Pleasant Valley Sunday" marathon of The Monkees television series on February 23, MTV started to air the series twice a day, seven days a week.
+After the initial success of the "Pleasant Valley Sunday" marathon of The Monkees television series on February 23, MTV started to air the series in March twice a day, seven days a week.
 By April, the show was being screened three times a day.
 Micky and Peter acted as guest VJs on MTV in early May, and another marathon of episodes occurred in June.

 By the time the video for "That Was Then, This Is Now" debuted on MTV in early August, Monkeemania was in full swing again.
 The trio (along with their touring band) later performed at the 1986 MTV Video Music Awards on September 5.